darktable-org/dtdocs/content/guides-tutorials/monochrome.md

 The other option for producing a monochrome image is to reduce the color saturation in the image, which can be done in a linear colorspace, or in a color space oriented towards modelling human perception.

-- The [_color balance_](../module-reference/processing-modules/color-balance.md) module operates in linear RGB, and allows you to reduce the color saturation in the image using either the inout or output color saturation slider -- which you choose depends on whether you want to make any other adjustments to either the color or monochrome image in the color balance module.
-The color balance module tends to give a predicable and perceptually uniform result.
+- The [_color balance_](../module-reference/processing-modules/color-balance.md) module operates in linear RGB, and allows you to reduce the color saturation in the image using either the input or output color saturation slider -- which you choose depends on whether you want to make any other adjustments to either the color or monochrome image in the color balance module.
+The color balance module tends to give a predictable and perceptually uniform result.

 - The [_monochrome_](../module-reference/processing-modules/monochrome.md) module works in Lab color space, and it allows the user to graphically define a weighted combination of colors to determine the density of the blacks in the monochrome image.
 The interface can be somewhat sensitive to the settings, with small changes producing large effects, and you may experience problems with the global contrast and/or black pixel artifacts.